Organ donation after euthanasia for mental suffering

-An increasing number of patients requesting euthanasia wish to donate their organs after death.
+More and more patients wishing for euthanasia want to donate organs after their death.
 This is increasingly true for people who choose euthanasia due to mental suffering.
-This development requires careful consideration, clear procedures, and a well-timed conversation.
+This requires careful consideration, clear procedures, and a well-timed conversation.

 9 april 2026